+• LAG-3 and PD-1 inhibitor combination therapy.
+As mentioned earlier, the first combination of LAG-3 and PD-1 inhibitors, Opdualag[TM], has been FDA approved in melanoma, but is not yet approved in Australia.
+A range of additional LAG-3 inhibitors, including fianlimab, which is in late-stage trials, are being studied alone or in combination in melanoma.

-- LAG-3 and PD-1 inhibitor combination therapy.
-Researchers have recently identified another immune checkpoint called lymphocyte activation gene-3 (LAG-3).
-As a checkpoint, LAG-3 blocks the growth and activity of certain types of T cells, which are white blood cells that help protect the body from cancer and other threats.
-LAG-3 is a different target than PD-1/PD-L1, and so when both pathways are inhibited, T cells are unleashed and the cancer killing effect is magnified.
-Relatlimab is the most advanced LAG-3 inhibitor in development.
-Recent studies have shown that the combination of relatlimab + the PD-1 inhibitor nivolumab prevent disease progression better than PD-1 inhibitor nivolumab alone in late-stage clinical trials for patients with Stage IV melanoma - T-cell transfer therapies (adoptive cell therapies).
-This type of immunotherapy involves taking your immune cells, growing them in the laboratory, and giving them back to you (either in greater numbers or with enhancements) to fight cancer.
-In tumour-infiltrating lymphocyte (TIL) therapy, T cells from around your tumour are tested in the lab to see how good they are at attacking the tumour.
-The best ones are selected, grown to large numbers, and given back to you.
-At the time of this writing, lifileucel is the therapy furthest along in clinical development, with ITIL-168, another TIL therapy, also in development.
-Another type of T-cell transfer is chimeric antigen receptor (CAR) T-cell therapy, which changes the T cells in the lab so they better attack certain proteins on the surface of cancer cells.
-These super T cells are then returned to you to fight the cancer.
-There are several CAR T-cell therapies approved for blood cancers, and this therapy is being studied in melanoma - Oncolytic viruses.
+Personalised cancer therapies.
+Several different approaches can be taken for personalised cancer therapies.
+In T-cell transfer therapies (adoptive cell therapies), your immune cells are isolated, often from a tumour sample obtained by biopsy or surgery, and grown in the laboratory typically with a degree of selection to enrich for the cells best able to attack the melanoma.
+The T-cell product is then given back to you either in greater numbers or with enhancements to fight cancer.
+Tumor-infiltrating lymphocyte (TIL) therapy is adoptive cell therapy using T cells isolated from your tumour specimen.
+At the time of this writing, lifileucel is the TIL therapy furthest along in clinical development.
+Another type of T-cell transfer is chimeric antigen receptor (CAR) T-cell therapy, in which your own T cells are genetically altered in the lab so that they better attack certain proteins on the surface of cancer cells.
+These super T cells are grown to large numbers and then returned to you to fight the cancer.
+There are several CAR T-cell therapies approved for blood cancers, and this therapy is being studied in melanoma.

+In addition, there are now cancer vaccines in late stage development for melanoma.
+These involve taking part of your tumour and designing a vaccine specific to the proteins expressed on it.
+When you receive the vaccine, your body develops an immune response specific to the protein on your tumour.
+This kind of vaccine (a therapeutic vaccine) is being studied in combination with immunotherapy to boost the immune response.

+- Oncolytic viruses.
 As already described for T-VEC, this type of immunotherapy uses viruses to infect and destroy cancer cells.
 One oncolytic intralesional therapy that is being developed takes advantage of the patient's own immunity to polio.
-Using a modified polio vaccine to target a protein that is shared on the polio virus and cancer cells (thus directing your immune system to attack the melanoma), this therapy, PVSRIPO, has shown a benefit in patients with difficult-to-treat Stage IV melanoma - Next generation IL-2-based therapies.
+Using a modified polio vaccine to target a protein that is shared on the polio virus and cancer cells (thus directing your immune system to attack the melanoma), this therapy, lerapolturev, has shown a benefit in patients with difficult-to-treat Stage IV melanoma - Next generation IL-2-based therapies.
 As discussed, high-dose IL-2 can produce long-lasting responses in a subset of patients, but with a safety trade off.
 IL-2 binds to different receptors to cause its effects: one receptor is associated with its cancer-killing activity and another with its side effects and an actual reduction of the immune response.
-Investigators are working on next-generation IL-2-based therapies to preferentially activate the receptor responsible for the cancer-killing activity of IL-2 over the receptor associated with the side effects and the reduction in the immune response.
-A re-engineered IL-2 therapy (nemvaleukin) is in late-stage clinical development that "selects" for the receptor providing anti-tumour activity preferentially.
-Another agent, bempegaldesleukin, is an IL-2 molecule bound to a chemical chain that makes the drug more targeted to the cancer-killing immune cells within the tumour microenvironment and less to the cells that dampen the immune system.
-This agent is also in late-stage development.
+Investigators are working on next-generation IL-2-based therapies to more specifically activate only the receptor responsible for the cancer-killing activity of Il-2, such as the re-engineered IL-2 therapy nemvaleukin, which is in late-stage clinical development, over the receptor associated with the side effects and the reduction in the immune response.
+A re-engineered IL-2 therapy (nemvaleukin) is in late-stage clinical development that "selects" for the receptor providing anti-tumor activity preferentially.